eibens/statefool/README.md

 ## Examples

-- [minimal](examples/minimal): an application in a single file
+- The [minimal example](examples/minimal) is an application in a single file.
-- [extensible](examples/extensible): the same application but with a folder structure fit for a larger project
+- The [extensible example](examples/extensible) implements the same functionality as the minimal exaple, but with a folder structure fit for larger projects

 Serve the examples at [localhost:8080](http://localhost:8080):